flyteorg/flytesnacks/cookbook/docs/index.md

 :title: text-muted
 :animate: fade-in-slide-down

-If you're using Bash, you can ignore this :)
+If you're using Bash, you can ignore this 🙂
 You may need to add .local/bin to your PATH variable if it's not already set, as that's not automatically added for non-bourne shells like fish or xzsh.

-to use pyflyte, make sure to set the /.local/bin directory in PATH
+To use pyflyte, make sure to set the /.local/bin directory in PATH

 :::{code-block} fish
 set -gx PATH $PATH ~/.local/bin